VIGHNESH-Y/Blockchain-Development/README.md

 - Wrote my second smart contract using Solidity.
 - Wrote a smart contract which could perform operations like a calculator.
 - Had defined an function inside of the smart contract.

+# DAY -3

+- Tried the different ways and logics of running a smart contract.
+- Debugged the code and found alternatives to fix the errors.